d1stadeyemi/SiwaBGC/README.md

 # SiwaBGC
-This pipeline was designed to analyse Siwa hot springs samples (Cleopatra and Fatnas) The project is currently ongoing, hence data not yet available to the public.
+This pipeline was designed to analyse Siwa hot springs samples (Cleopatra and Fatnas).

+The project is currently ongoing, hence data not yet available to the public.